awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 ```

 **Note**
+These troubleshooting steps are not applicable to WorkSpaces that are configured for WorkSpaces Streaming Protocol \(WSP\)\.
+They are applicable only to WorkSpaces that are configured for PCoIP\.
 You should disable Web Access only if you aren't allowing your users to use Web Access\.
-Web Access is available only for PCoIP WorkSpaces\.
-Web Access isn't available for WorkSpaces Streaming Protocol \(WSP\) WorkSpaces\.

 To disable Web Access to the WorkSpace, you must set a group policy and modify two registry settings\.
 For information about using the Active Directory administration tools to work with Group Policy Objects, see [ Installing the Active Directory Administration Tools](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_install_ad_tools.html) in the *AWS Directory Service Administration Guide*\.